Deep-k-Shroti/Image_Processing_Laboratory_IITKGP/README.md

 # Image_Processing_Laboratory_IITKGP
 ##Image_Processing_Laboratory_IITKGP(DIP) Laboratory Spring 2016.

 This repository contains all DIP Lab Assignments.
-The Experiment are written in C without using OpenCV library except for reading of image.
+The Experiment are written in C without using OpenCV library except for reading of image and GUI (trackbar/slider)
 Code written using Visual Studio 2010.

 ##Directories included <br />